-Like every year, a number of Free Electrons engineers will be attending the FOSDEM conference next week-end, on February 4 and 5, in Brussels.
+Like every year, a number of Bootlin engineers will be attending the FOSDEM conference next week-end, on February 4 and 5, in Brussels.
 This year, Mylène Josserand and Thomas Petazzoni are going to FOSDEM.
 Being the biggest European open-source conference, FOSDEM is a great opportunity to meet a large number of open-source developers and learn about new projects.

-In addition, Free Electrons is sponsoring the participation of Thomas Petazzoni to the Buildroot Developers meeting, which takes place during two days right after the FOSDEM conference.
+In addition, Bootlin is sponsoring the participation of Thomas Petazzoni to the Buildroot Developers meeting, which takes place during two days right after the FOSDEM conference.
 During this event, the Buildroot developers community gathers to make progress on the project by having discussions on the current topics, and working on the patches that have been submitted and need to be reviewed and merged.

 Contribution of an input ADC resistor ladder driver, written by Alexandre Belloni.
 As explained in the commit log: common way of multiplexing buttons on a single input in cheap devices is to use a resistor ladder on an ADC.
 This driver supports that configuration by polling an ADC channel provided by IIO.